 But happily the regulars are on top form.
 The relationship between the Doctor and Romana is developing wonderfully.
 Romana retains some of the frostiness from her first adventure, but gradually thaws as the story progresses, becoming quite concerned, pragmatic and proactive.
 Tom Baker is great throughout; his aforementioned tirade against the Captain is one of his finest moments.
 The aloof, alien fourth Doctor can still be shocked.

-The direction is good, with the usual skill we can expect from Pennant Roberts.
+The direction is good, perhaps the best effort from from Pennant Roberts.
 One of my favourite sequences is the close-up on the Polyphase Avatron as it spies K9 on the bridge's scanner.
 Dudley Simpson's score is great, especially the action-oriented music in the first episode.
 The design and effects are a bit of a mixed bag.
 The bridge interiors are excellent, as is the exterior.
 But the models of the houses of Zanak are not that spectacular, making for a rather poor opening shot.
 The Avatron's design is good, but the scenes of it in flight are not.
 Nor are the scenes when the air-cars are being flown.

 The adventure also sags in the middle.
 The third episode has a lot of padding - a word usually associated with Jon Pertwee stories, not a four-part Tom Baker adventure!
 The discussions at the Mentiads' hideout drag on a bit and there's lots of walking across the countryside as Romana accompanies the telepaths - well, I suppose it's better than the walking through corridors we're used to when watching Doctor Who.
 But they do seem to be trekking for quite some time.